manimino/ducks/docs/how_it_works.rst

 Blending collection types
 =========================

-For smaller collections, below ~10 numbers, cykhash is a bit inefficient, so we use arrays there instead.
-While they are immutable, it's fast to discard a small array and make another one.
+For smaller collections, below ~10 numbers, cykhash is a bit inefficient, so we use Python int64 arrays there instead.
+The arrays are immutable, but it's fast to discard a small array and make another one when changes occur.

 And for collections of size 1, we just store the number, no container needed!
 That takes 28 bytes.